Considering a visit to SeaWorld? Here are all the best tips for visiting SeaWorld Orlando… and how to plan the ultimate SeaWorld day for your family!

 If you’re flying into the Orlando International Airport, SeaWorld is located just 20 minutes away.
 And if you’re looking for a place to stay while visiting, be sure to check out our Vacation Rental Home located 3 miles away from Disney World and under 30 minutes from SeaWorld.
 It’s easy access to all the major theme parks in the area with plenty of space to spread out and a great way to save money on your family vacation!

 SeaWorld is a franchise theme park with multiple locations across the United States including SeaWorld San Diego and SeaWorld San Antonio.
 As I’ve only had experience at the Orlando location I will be sharing my tips and tricks for visiting SeaWorld in Florida in this post and cannot speak on details of the other two parks.
-Keep reading for all the best SeaWorld Orlando tips!
+Keep reading for all the best tips for visiting SeaWorld Orlando!

 *Disclaimer: post contains affiliate links